LLM-Planner: Few-Shot Grounded Planning for Embodied Agents with Large Language Models: Introduction

-We evaluate \OurMethod on the standard ALFRED~\cite{ALFRED20} household dataset by integrating it with the perception module and low-level planner from a strong baseline model, HLSM~\cite{blukis2021a}.
+While most existing work~\cite{saycan2022arxiv, huang2022inner, huang2022prompt, singh2022progprompt, lu_neurosymbolic_planner} is evaluated under a limited setting (\eg, limited/known environments, short-horizon tasks, or simple environments with a small number of objects), we evaluate \OurMethod on ALFRED~\cite{ALFRED20}, a large-scale dataset with diverse partially-observable environments and a wide variety of tasks and objects.
+We test our \OurMethod by integrating it with the perception module and low-level planner from a strong baseline model, HLSM~\cite{blukis2021a}.
 Using less than \num{0.5}\% of paired training data, \OurMethod achieves competitive performance compared with HLSM and outperforms multiple other baselines, which are trained with the full training set.
 Under the same few-shot setting, existing methods can barely complete any task successfully.
 Our work opens a new door for developing versatile and extremely sample-efficient embodied agents by harnessing the power of large language models and grounding.